igromanru/SoT-SDK-Guide/.github/ISSUE_TEMPLATE/read-this-first.md

 ---
-name: Read this before create a new issue
+name: Read this first!
-about: Describe this issue template's purpose here.
+about:
 title: ''
 labels: ''
 assignees: ''